 It’s early here.
 Especially early considering it is Thanksgiving Day in the United States.
-I have blanket wrapped around my legs, the warmth makes the joints and bones feel decent.
+I have a blanket wrapped around my legs, the warmth makes the joints and bones feel decent.
 Who would have thought at my age I would need to be doing that?
 But then no one would have ever thought Mr. Human Heater would ever need a blanket.

 So what am I thankful for today,

-On this National Holiday?
+on this National Holiday?

 I suppose I need to start with God,